-- 2.95 The traffic model mentioned above shows that by 2022, the existing arrangement of a mini roundabout at the junction of B3116 Wellsway, Bath Hill and Bath Road is likely to be over-capacity, leading to queuing that blocks back and affects other parts of the network.
+2.100 The traffic model mentioned above shows that by 2022, the existing arrangement of a mini roundabout at the junction of B3116 Wellsway, Bath Hill and Bath Road is likely to be over-capacity, leading to queuing that blocks back and affects other parts of the network.
 Modelling has shown that converting this to a signal controlled junction will help to relieve the predicted congestion and will also be beneficial in maintaining journey time reliability for bus services.
+The operation of this junction will be kept under review to monitor the situation and improvements will be introduced if and when required.

-Converting the junction to signal control is therefore recommended. - 2.96 Long queues are also predicted at the proposed Avon Mill Lane / Keynsham Road signalised junction, particularly southbound in the PM peak.
-It is understood that there is a potential scheme to provide two southbound lanes at the signals (one lane for the left turn, one lane straight ahead).
-Such a scheme will help to relieve the congestion here so should be pursued. - 2.97 Many stakeholders and initial public consultation wished to see improvements to the public realm the town centre, to make it a more attractive place to shop.
+- 2.101 Long queues are also predicted at the proposed Avon Mill Lane / Keynsham Road signalised junction, particularly southbound in the PM peak.
+As part of the Somerdale development there is a scheme to provide two southbound lanes at the signals (one lane for the left turn, one lane straight ahead).
+Such a scheme will help to relieve the congestion here so should be pursued. - 2.102 Many stakeholders and those who commented as part of the public consultation wished to see improvements to the public realm in the town centre, to make it a more attractive place to shop.
 If the High Street were to be made one-way, it would reduce the impact of traffic and allow footways to be widened improving the pedestrian environment.
-Two potential layouts were considered with the High Street as one-way: - High Street as one-way in the southbound direction but with Ashton Way retained as two-way. - High Street as one-way in the southbound direction and Ashton Way one-way northbound to create a new gyratory system.
+Two potential layouts were considered with the High Street as one-way: - High Street as one-way in the southbound direction but with Ashton Way retained as twoway. - High Street as one-way in the southbound direction and Ashton Way one-way northbound to create a new gyratory system. - 2.103 Traffic modelling showed that although traffic was generally kept moving around the gyratory, it caused very long delays for traffic on northbound Charlton Road due to the constraint of the junction with Ashton Way.
+Keeping Ashton Way as two-way was shown to work better overall.
+Figure 2.9 shows the effect of changes to the road layout on journey times through the town centre.